prdlab/Geometry/README.md

 2. A prompt will appear asking to import the package and showing package contents—just import.
 3. To test if it works navigate to the assets > UXF > Examples > load up any unity example projects.
 #### UXF Wizard
-5. UXF wizard, for clicking use the Select Web browser platform
+5. UXF wizard, for clicking use the Select Web browser platform, wait for setup, and close.
- - Can close immediately after, to re-access in the top tabs go to UXF > Show setup Wizard
+  - To reopen go to the top tab UXF > Show setup Wizard
 #### Clicking Functionality
 7. To enable clicking functionality go to the hierarchy tab and click on EventSystems.
 8. The inspector will open up on the right side, navigate to the third tab "Standalone Input Module".
 10. There will be a prompt to replace the input, replace it.
 11. At the top there will be a play, pause, and skip sign grouped together.
   - To play, press the play button
   - To pause within the task, press pause.
   - To end the task, press the play button again.

 #### Examples will ask for a directory for data output, within the project folder, create a folder named "DataOutput"